lozzd/FITB/README.md

 * Your hosts must support SNMPv2, SNMPv1 did not have the information/resolution I required so it was written with v2 in mind. most switches support this though.
 * Keep this inside your network.
 I can't be held responsible for massive security holes.
+* PHP versions 5.3.0 and higher require that the time zone be explicitly set for date functions.
+You can either set your system date globally in php.ini, or you can set it in the config.php using a date_default_timezone_set() call.